 Assuming, as the Table does, that about 50% of the estimated \$40 billion of investment in electric power in the developing countries has been in foreign exchange, then the Bank Group has covered about 15% of this, with a peak (in percentage terms) apparently reached in the first half of the 1960s.
 The detailed figures underlying the table suggest that in 1970 the Bank may have provided about 13% of the total foreign exchange financing.
-Good figures are not available on a global basis for other sources of foreign financing, but it is quite clear that the Bank Group has been the predominant institutional source, and a reasonable estimate for the last five years, on the basis of $DAC^{1/}$ and other data, would be that, in terms of commitments, it has accounted for about 40% of the total provided by all official and Governmental sources (bilateral aid, official supplier credits and loans and grants from international institutions); this in turn would mean that 66% of total foreign exchange requirements have been met from developing countries' own foreign exchange earnings and from foreign private sources (mainly private supplier credits and bond issues).
+Good figures are not available on a global basis for other sources of foreign financing, but it is quite clear that the Bank Group has been the predominant institutional source, and a reasonable estimate for the last five years, on the basis of DAC. and other data, would be that, in terms a/ Based on UN figures for growth of installed public generating capaccity and an assumed \$450 total investment per KW installed.